2020 BASH WAS POSTPONED UNTIL 2021 WHEN IT WILL RETURN BIGGER AND BETTER THAN EVER!

 Please note.
 There will NOT be any alcohol consumed on the bus at any time.

-What to bring: Personal belongings, sleeping bag, pillow, torch or head torch, towel, stubby cooler, rainproof jacket, appropriate festival shoes, wet wipes, refillable water bottle, insect repellent, hat, and sunscreen.
+What to bring: Personal belongings, sleeping bag, pillow, torch or head torch, towel, stubby cooler, rainproof jacket, appropriate festival shoes, wet wipes, hand sanitizer, refillable water bottle, insect repellent, hat, and sunscreen.
 It’s also a good idea to bring snacks for the bus in your day bag.

 There are no showers at the Big Red Bash so wet wipes are a must!
 The festival runs buses which take people into Birdsville if you need a shower desperately for around $10 per person.